quii/learn-go-with-tests/math.md

 }
 ```

 As I said, I know where I am and I know where I'm going.
-The tests will validate
+Why pretend otherwise?
-this knowledge.
+The tests will soon tell me if I'm wrong.

 ```
 PASS